google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/web-storage/indexeddb-best-practices-app-state.md

 better than no improvements at all.

-Lastly, you should always be [measuring the performance impact](/web/updates/2017/06/user-centric-performance- metrics) of the code you write.
+Lastly, you should always be [measuring the performance impact](/web/updates/2017/06/user-centric-performance-metrics) of the code you write.
 While it's true that small writes to IndexedDB will perform better than large writes, this only matters if the writes to IndexedDB that your application is doing actually lead to